ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Like all of our elfins, Frosted Elfin is univoltine, with a single flight period from late April to the end of June.
 Peak flight numbers are in the last three weeks of May ( http://www.naba.org/chapters/nabambc/flight-dates-chart.asp ).

-Flight Time Advancement: Unlike Brown Elfin and Eastern Pine Elfin, Frosted Elfin has not advanced its flight time to any great extent during the years 1986-2009, according to a 2012 study done at Boston University using MBC and Atlas data (Polgar, Primack, et al. 2013; graph courtesy of Caroline Polgar).
+Flight Time Advancement: Unlike Brown Elfin and Eastern Pine Elfin, Frosted Elfin did not advance its flight time to any great extent during the years 1986-2009, according to a 2012 study done at Boston University using MBC and Atlas data (Polgar, Primack, et al. 2013; graph courtesy of Caroline Polgar).

 Graph 26: Change in the first 20% of all Frosted Elfin sightings, 1986-2009

 The trend in the first twenty percent of all sightings in these years is a bit earlier, but is not statistically significant ( p=0.128).
-Like most elfins studied, Frosted Elfin does show a statistically significant response of flight time to temperature variations in the two months prior to emergence (March, April), varying its flight time according to temperature.
+However, when 2010-2012 data are added, Frosted Elfin is found to have significant flight advancement (Williams et al. 2014).
+Like most elfins studied, Frosted Elfin shows a statistically significant response of flight time to temperature variations in the two months prior to emergence (March, April), varying its flight time according to temperature.
 This responsiveness to temperature is an adaptive trait.

 Outlook